 Despite its difficulty, more and more people are learning Japanese.
-Not only that it is a beautiful language with a long history, but it can also come in handy if you are planning to study in Japan.
+Not only is it a beautiful language with a long history, but it can also come in handy if you are planning to study in Japan.
 What’s more, speaking fluent Japanese is a must for almost any kind of professional position in Japan.
-If you’re thinking about working here, better take up some Japanese – the sooner the better!
+If you’re thinking about working here, better take up some Japanese—the sooner the better!

 Three years ago, I came to Japan to attend Sophia University with my nonexistent Japanese knowledge.
 As the program that I was enrolled in would be taught entirely in English, Japanese language skills were not required.
 I couldn’t speak a word in Japanese on the day I arrived.
 However, I decided I would try to learn the language as quickly as I can so that I can fully experience Japan and its rich culture.
 Three years have gone by since then, and I managed to pass JLPT N2 with plenty of margins to spare.

 So how hard is the N2 level?
 According to the official JLPT website, N2 level measures “the ability to understand Japanese used in everyday situations, and in a variety of circumstances to a certain degree.”
 In other words, in order to pass N2, you need to be able to comprehend everyday conversations, street signs, and general news programs on TV.
 That said, I am nowhere near mastering Japanese, as there are still so many things to learn.
 Actually, the more I learn, the more I realize how little I know about this beautiful language.

 How did I learn Japanese and achieved N2-level proficiency within such a short period of time?
 If picking up a new language is on your new-year resolutions, try out these tricks!